shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

 2) r:
    #positive edges / #negative edges;
    ratio of penalty for reconstruction errors of negative links over that of positive links;

    ratio of weight of pairwise constraints on negatively connected nodes over that of positively connected nodes

 3) alfa1: weight of pairwise constraints at 1-st layer of SAE

    alfa2: weight of pairwise constraints at deep layers of SAE

 **Output**:

-Low-dimensional node vector representations learned by DNE-SBP are stored in the variable: **rep**
+Low-dimensional node vector representations learned by DNE-SBP are stored in the variable: **"rep"**

 We test DNE-SBP for link sign prediction & signed network community detection.

 **Link sign prediction**
-The function DNESBP_LP() in file “DNESBP_LP.m" can generate low-dimensional node vector representations for link sign prediction
+The function **DNESBP_LP()** in file “DNESBP_LP.m" can generate low-dimensional node vector representations for link sign prediction
 Test examples:

 1) In MATLAB, run “DNESBP_LP_wiki.m”, “DNESBP_LP_slashdot.m”, “DNESBP_LP_epinions.m” for example link sign prediction results on Wiki, Slashdot and Epinions datasets, respectively.